 - Each half of the game begins with a kick-off.
 All robots must be located on their own side of the field.
 All robots must be halted.
-The ball is positioned by a referee in the center of the field. - 1.3.2 The team kicking off places their robots on the field first.
-Robots cannot be placed nor remain behind the goal line or in the outer area.
-Robots cannot be repositioned once they have been placed. - 1.3.3 The team not kicking off will now place their robots on the defensive end of the field.
-All robots on the team not kicking off must be at least 30 cm away from the ball (outside of the center circle). - Robots cannot be placed behind the goal line or out of bounds.
-Robots cannot be repositioned once they have been placed, except if the referee requests to adjust their placement to make sure that the robots are placed properly within the field positions. - 1.3.5 On the referee's command (usually by whistle), all robots will be started immediately by each captain.
+The ball is positioned by a referee in the center of the field. - 1.3.2 The team kicking off places their robots on the field first. - 1.3.3 The team not kicking off will now place their robots on the defensive end of the field.
+All robots on the team not kicking off must be at least 30 cm away from the ball (outside of the center circle). - Robots cannot be placed out of bounds.
+Robots cannot be repositioned once they have been placed, except if the referee requests to adjust their placement to make sure that the robots are placed properly within the field positions.

+- On the referee's command (usually by whistle), all robots will be started immediately by each captain.
 Any robots that are started early will be removed by the referee from the field and deemed damaged. - 1.3.6 Before a kick-off, all damaged or out-of-bounds robots are allowed to return to the playing field immediately if they are ready and fully functional. - 1.3.7 If no robots are present at a kick-off (because they have moved out-of-bounds Rule 1.9, Out of bounds or are damaged Rule 1.10, Damaged robots), the penalties are discarded and the match resumes with a Rule 1.3.A, Neutral kick-off.